Last Updated on May 16, 2025 by Analgesia team

 |

 PRC transfusions are often used when other treatments are not feasible or are inadequate.
-They can be beneficial for patients with chronic anemia from kidney failure or gastrointestinal bleeding, or acute blood loss from surgery or trauma.
+They can be beneficial for patients with chronic anemia from kidney failure gastrointestinal bleeding, or acute blood loss from surgery or trauma.

 Before the blood is given, cross-matching is usually required.
 Reactions may occur in 1–2% of patients.